CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

    - On server02, connect eth1 to swp2 on leaf01 and eth02 to swp2 on leaf02.

 Refer to the your hypervisor documentation for detailed instructions on creating virtual servers and network connections.

+After you change the ports and create server01 and server02, you are ready to go to {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}} and follow the lab tutorials.

 ## Run the Topology Converter